-If you suffer from Grave’s disease or thyroid eye disease, or if you know someone who does, you understand the importance of having not only one experienced surgeon by your side at all times, but the benefit that two different specialized surgeons bring to the table.
+If you or someone you know suffers from Graves’ disease, also referred to as thyroid eye disease, you understand the importance of having not only one experienced surgeon by your side at all times, but the benefit that two different specialized surgeons bring to the table.

 WHAT IS GRAVE’S DISEASE?

 When a person is suffering from Grave’s disease, it means that their thyroid is overactive and producing far too many thyroid hormones, also known as hyperthyroidism.
 Grave’s disease is most commonly seen in individuals during their middle-aged years, though it can occur (rarely) at any point throughout a person’s life.